Ravoxsg/A_chronology_of_deep_learning/README.md

 [Sequence to sequence learning with neural networks](http://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf), Sutskever et al., 2014, NIPS, **3747 citations**
 * *Dropout* is now widely used for regularization:\
 [Dropout: a simple way to prevent neural networks from overfitting](http://www.jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf?utm_content=buffer79b43&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer), Srivastava et al., 2014, Journal of Machine Learning Research, **8792 citations**
+Dropout was first described by Srivastava during his Master's thesis, and the paper was rejected to NIPS 2012.
 * Google described a more efficient way to generate image captions:\
 [Show and tell: a neural image caption generator](https://www.cv-foundation.org/openaccess/content_cvpr_2015/app/2A_101.pdf), Vinyals et al., 2014, CVPR (2015), **1652 citations**
 * Ian Goodfellow, while a PhD student in Bengio's group, discovered *Generative Adversarial Networks* - a completely new type of neural networks, that actually involves two networks:\